 Keep up the Momentum

 Stay engaged!
 Just do something – any small actions towards furthering your goals or building relationships will keep the momentum going.
 At the same time, know that some communities are bound to have ‘expiration dates’ or be cyclical in nature if they revolve around an annual event or once the main goal is accomplished.

-Leading a team can be difficult in person, and even more so for a newly virtual team.
-During this time, you may need to adjust your leadership style to help your team work more efficiently.
+Leading a team can be difficult, and even more so for a new team.
+Determining the best way to effectively lead takes time and development.
+Sometimes, you may need to adjust your leadership style to help your team work more efficiently.
 Below are some tips to help you lead your team and grow closer together!